Moff1/PersonalProjectsPython/README.md

 ### This project is showcasing the NLP model, and how it interacts with a dataset in additional data exploration

+### Actual Dataset should be able to be downloaded from Kaggle: https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv

 ### Import Packages

 ### Import Data